History and key figures

 The Board of Directors is responsible for the finances and other activities of the foundation in accordance with the Foundation Act.
 The Board is chaired by Harri Vitikka (Pirkanmaa ELY Centre) and vice-chaired by Johanna Järvinen (City of Kangasala).
 Other members are Harri Huusko (Finnish Defence Forces), Janne Mäkilä (A-Katsastus Oy), Ari Tenhonen (Finnish Taxi Owners’ Federation), Pekka Hjon (The Association of Automotive Technical Societies in Finland), and Juhana Saarela (The Historical Vehicle Association of Finland SAHK).
 The deputy members of the Board are Anssi Saari (Finnish Defence Forces), Jarmo Joutsensaari (Finnish Transport Infrastructure Agency), Oskari Auvinen (City of Kangasala), Jenni Välimäki (Finnish Taxi Owners’ Federation), Pasi Perhoniemi (The Association of Automotive Technical Societies in Finland), and Aarno Torikka (Vintage Motorcycle Club of Finland).

-The Foundation’s CEO is Heidi Rytky.
+The Foundation’s CEO is Mika Hautala.

 The foundation’s strategy

-You can read the Mobilia Foundation’s strategy for 2017 to 2021 here (in Finnish).
+You can read the Mobilia Foundation’s strategy for 2017 to 2021 here (in Finnish)